-Newest member of the Hawaiian volcanoes, NOAA
+Loihi, a seamount is the newest member of the Hawaiian volcanoes NOAA

 Seamount forming off Hawaii's coast